myownelixir/DadaSliceR1.0/README.md

 ## Why DadaSlicer?

 I am a big believer in randomness and happy accidents.
-Being inspired by almost century old tradition of Dada movement and earlier Surrealist tradition - Surrealist automatism -  whereby as a method of art-making artist would suppresses conscious control over the making process, allowing the unconscious mind to have great sway, I wanted to created something in that vain, but also something that is usefull.
+Being inspired by almost century old tradition of Dada movement and earlier Surrealist tradition - Surrealist automatism -  whereby as a method of art-making artist would suppresses conscious control over the making process, allowing the unconscious mind to have great sway, I wanted to created something in that vain in the music context, but also something that is usefull.
 In our case it is not the mind wondering however, but the roll of automated dice which governs the process.

 ## Installation